ahhurlbert/species-energy-simulation/README.md

-Code for conducting eco-evolutionary simulations of diversification and dispersal of species with and without energetic constraints as described in Hurlbert & Stegen, 2014, "When should species richness be energy limited, and how would we know?" *Ecology Letters*.
-[DOI: 10.1111/ele.12240](http://onlinelibrary.wiley.com/doi/10.1111/ele.12240/abstract)
+Code for conducting eco-evolutionary simulations of diversification and dispersal of species with and without energetic constraints as described in Hurlbert & Stegen, 2014a, "When should species richness be energy limited, and how would we know?" *Ecology Letters*.
+[DOI: 10.1111/ele.12240](http://onlinelibrary.wiley.com/doi/10.1111/ele.12240/abstract) and in Hurlbert &
+Stegen, 2014b, "On the processes generating latitudinal richness gradients: identifying diagnostic patterns and predictions", *Frontiers in Genetics*. [http://dx.doi.org/10.3389/fgene.2014.00420](http://journal.frontiersin.org/Journal/10.3389/fgene.2014.00420/abstract)

 ##Setup
 Requirements: R 3.0 or greater with the following packages installed and the following scripts sourced: